carstenbauer/WorkshopWizard.jl/README.md

 A magical little helper who will download and install one of my Julia workshops for you.

-To quickly get the latests workshop, install the wizard
+To quickly get the latest workshop, install the wizard

 ```julia
 ] add https://github.com/crstnbr/WorkshopWizard.jl